bonyoC-137/Dropil-Fraud-Exposed/README.md

 You can find video clips of Zachary Matar on YouTube presenting that Des was real, but this just shows _Dropil_ true nature !
 The true nature of the people behind this.<br>
 (Do you think that the trading bot called **Jade** _is real ?_ , oh please, think again...
 We will get there !)<br>
 ![](assets/README-6a905309.png)<br>
-In reality, proven by facts Dex NEVER traded on Binance.
+In reality, proven by facts - Dex NEVER traded on Binance.

+<br><br>
+Aren't you already asking yourself, but how is this possible ?<br><br>

+You have to get to know the Dropil team better to understand why is this very, very possible.<br><br>

 ### Dropil and its founders claimed that Dex would generate profits that would be distributed to investors as additional DROPs every 15 days.<br>